shravanasati/animeviz/README.md

 (again DO NOT include curly braces)

-7. Secret key setup.
+7. Secret key + limiter storage setup.

-The last configuration you'd need to be able to run the server is `SECRET_KEY`, which is used by login manager to keep client-side sessions secure.
+Another configuration you'd need to be able to run the server is `SECRET_KEY`, which is used by login manager to keep client-side sessions secure.

 Generate a safe secret key using python:
 ```py